aulia-rosyida/wizard-tool-and-gis-service/wizard-and-gis-by-aulia/README.md

 ## Features (Needed Improvement)
 - Step 2: Esri Map

-  Progress: Already got API KEY for the url and maps can be showing
+  - Progress: Already got API KEY for the url and maps can be showing

-  Problem: After some hours it doesn't appeared
+  - Problem: After some hours it doesn't appeared

 - Step 3: Screenshot basemap

-  Progress: Already find a library that recommended: leaflet-simple-map-screenshoter
+  - Progress: Already find a library that recommended: leaflet-simple-map-screenshoter

-  Problem: When try to implemented it, it is not working yet
+  - Problem: Still trying to implement it and make it works

 - Step 4: Export PDF

-  Progress: Already find a library that recommended: jspdf
+  - Progress: Already find a library that recommended: jspdf

-  Problem: When try to implemented it, it is not working yet
+  - Problem: Still trying to implement it and make it works

 ## Features (Not Implemented Yet)
 - Second Page : Upload geospatial (Shapefile data)